-Recruitment processes must not unlawfully discriminate on the grounds of race.
+Recruitment processes must not unlawfully discriminate on the grounds of nationality or race.
 It is important that employers keep all colleagues involved in the recruitment and selection process up-to-date on developments in legislation.
 You are encouraged to review your recruitment processes to ensure compliance with employment legislation and you should consider the following:

 - All applications should be shortlisted or rejected on merit.

 - Only when shortlisted candidates have been selected for appointment should you identify if they are non-EEA applicants and check their immigration status and right to work documents.